Save $99 on eero Pro 6 + Install. Use Code EEROINSTALL

 oled vs qled

-If you’re looking to buy a new TV, you’ve probably come across terms like LED, QLED, and OLED.
-These are all different types of displays, and they each affect the picture quality of movies and TV shows in different ways.
-Here’s everything you need to know about the difference between LED vs QLED, and OLED TVs, and which one has the best light, color, contrast, and more.
+If you’re looking to buy a new TV, you’ll probably come across terms like LED, QLED, and OLED.
+These are different types of displays that will affect the picture quality of your TV in different ways.
+To help you make the best decision, here’s everything you need to know about LED vs QLED vs OLED TVs, and which one is the best for your home theater setup.

 What Is an LCD TV?

-An LCD TV gets its name from the liquid crystal display it uses to control light.
+LCD TVs get their name from the “liquid crystal display” they use to control light.
 All LCD TVs have a light source at the back of the TV (known as a backlight).
-In front of the backlight are several filters that control how much light passes through, and which color each pixel should be.
+Sitting in front of this backlight are several filters that control how much light passes through, and which color each pixel should be.

 (Image Source: Samsung)